top of page

 • Ben dikkatli bir şoförümdür. → I’m a careful driver.

-Notice: If we remove -dir from these sentences, the meaning does not change!
+Notice: When we remove -dir from these sentences, they are still correct and natural, and the meaning does not change.
 Especially in everyday speech, intonation can give the same emphasis.
-That’s why using -dir where it doesn’t belong makes you sound unnatural.
+Using -dir in the wrong place makes your Turkish sound unnatural.
+However, in some contexts, -dir adds a different nuance.
+Let’s explore its other uses.

 -dir for Guessing and Speculation